 Our new email template builder enables you to choose from and edit dozens of beautiful templates — or make your own using easy-to-use drag and drop content blocks.

-The ContactMonkey Email Template Builder coupled with your Outlook Mail Merge tool truly gives you the best of both worlds: the power of the cloud without having to leave Outlook to send and track beautiful, responsive internal emails.
+The ContactMonkey Email Template Builder coupled with your Outlook and Gmail Mail Merge tool truly gives you the best of both worlds: the power of the cloud without having to leave Outlook or Gmail to send and track beautiful, responsive internal emails.